James-Mattei/RE-Tool-Usability-Artifacts/README.md

 docker images

-Once downloaded, execute the application by running:
+Our analysis produces three figures (G1vInput.png, G1vOutContent.png, G1vOutMethod.png) that are used to create figures 2, 4, and 5 in the paper.
+The figures produced by the script were modified by hand to produce the final figures in the paper.
+Only the bars representing data that was used in the Chi-Squared tests were included, and certain bars were renamed to be more clear.
+For example in the G1vInput.png figure, the bars for "User defined input" was renamed to become "Scripts / Strings" in Figure 2.
+Certain bars were combined in the final figure to represent how the data was grouped for the Chi-squared tests.
+For example in the G1vOutContent.png figure, the "New patched code" and "Selected area O" bars were combined to form the "Code body" bar in Figure 4.

+In order to see these figures you must mount a directory to the docker image.
+The figures are saved inside the docker image at the directory: /home/results

+If you are running from your home directory, the following sequence of commands will correctly set up a recieving folder for the results:

+mkdir ~/results

-docker run jam580/retools
+docker run -v ~/results:/home/results jam580/retools

 The r script will execute and the relevant outputs will be shown with a numbered delineation at the start of the line.
+The figures will be saved as .png files in the mounted folder (/results) on your local machine.

 When running the script there will repeatedly be the following line in the output: